controlecidadao/samantha_ia/README.md

 ✅ Data science models installed (Pandas, Seaborn, Altair, Plotly, Pandas Profiling, Sweetviz, D-Tale, PyMuPDF and Playwright) for use with JupyterLab

-✅ Limited chat history to previous response (for performance reasons)
+✅ Limited chat history to previous response (for performance reasons on CPU machines)

 <br><br>